fijimunkii/booki/readme.md

   I want to put a time on the listing, so it's available at a certain time.

+  I want to set the duration of the listing.

   I want to set the listing to be recurring an interval, so I can set it and forget it.

   I want to edit the time of the listing

   I want to edit the date of the listing

+  I want to edit the duration of the listing

   I want to edit the description of the listing

   I want to edit the price of the listing

+As a registered user with a private business

+  I want to invite a user to see my listings